 Goals For Next Month’s Blogging Stats

 But I do hope that I continue to see exponential growth from this blog and all of the other social media accounts as long as I’m putting in the work to do so.
-It’s been so humbling to see my pageviews increase as much as it did from May (9th month of blogging) to June (10th month of blogging).
+It’s been so humbling to see my pageviews increase as much as they did from May (9th month of blogging) to June (10th month of blogging).

 And I want to one day look back (specifically at my blogging stats like this one) and think all of my hard work and being glued to my laptop was worth it.
 I hope this blog post was somewhat inspirational and gave you the motivation you needed to continue your blogging journey!